 Juniors Baseball Draft

-All returning Juniors players will remain assigned to their team from the previous year
+All returning Juniors players will remain assigned to their team from the previous year.

 Managers will select all unassigned players league age 13 – 14 prior to the end of the draft.
 The draft is open to all unassigned 12s as well.